Akira-zyh/AI-notes/README.md

-	Learning note of several domains of AI
+Learning notes of several domains of AI
 # Index

 - `_attachments`: all attachments (image, file .etc)